mihai2000q/ConsiliumTempus-be/docs/Testing.md

 (`appsettings.Testing.json`).
-The database is capable of reinitializing state, therefore, inside the initialize task method, it will add datasets from multiple sql files from within the Test Data directory.
+The database is capable of reinitializing state, therefore, inside the initialize task method, it will add datasets from one class that implements **ITestData** interface, that should be coming from the Test Data package.
-The subclass will be able to mention the directory name if it wants a certain state of the database (generally only one dataset per test collection).
+Inside the implementation of **ITestData** one can return multiple datasets that will be then split and imported inside the Database (generally only one dataset per test collection).
-To add more datasets, go to the `TestData` package inside the project (do not add multi-line comments) and add a directory with as many sql files you need.
+To add more datasets, go to the `TestData` package inside the project create a class that imports the above-mentioned interface, and return collections of objects.
-Each sql file represents a table inside the database.
-Also, make sure they are in the right order, so that the constraints apply.
+Each collection represents one table.

 By default, inside the database there will be a dataset of Users (can be deactivated per Test on the constructor parameters).
-Those Users can be modified inside the sole table inside the `TestData` directory (`User.sql`).
+Those Users can be modified inside the `Core` directory, inside the `DefaultUsers` class.

-This class is intended to be extended for each test so that the **Client** and the **Docker Container** are initialized.
+The **Base Integration Test** class is intended to be extended for each test so that the **Client** and the **Docker Container** are properly initialized.

 #### App Http Client